 Therapists can help their clients through these difficulties by inviting them to role-play potentially stressful scenarios, and developing structured plans for navigating the holidays, as well as practicing assertiveness techniques to deal with family and social pressures.
 Your therapist may advise you to limit your exposure to particularly "toxic" people and destructive interactions.

 But what if your therapist isn't available during the holidays?
-If you're struggling and have no one to call, you can Ask the Doctor for support.
+If you're struggling and have no one to call, you can for support.
 Mirasol's web site also offers links page to other eating disorder resources.
 I also highly recommend myselfhelp.com, which offers online, self-help programs which are available 24-hours a day.
 And finally, experiment with Seventy Ways to Survive the Holidays (see below).